Follow these simple steps to create your own camera obscura!

 Share your artwork!

 Would you like to see your artwork featured on the Gallery's website?
 Take a photo of your artwork and send it to us by email ([email protected]) or using this online form to upload your picture.
 We'll feature a selection of pictures in the Creative Challenge Gallery, so check back to see if yours is included!

 This activity is inspired by this painting by Dutch artist Johannes Vermeer.
 The painting is called Lady Writing a Letter with her Maid.
 Some people think that Vermeer might have used a camera obscura to help him create his paintings.

 Thank you to Fia Nic Con Iomaire, aged 5.

 Activities and ideas for kids and young people visiting the Natio

 Explore the Renaissance with Cozimo

-Discover more about this fascinating period in art history
+Video: Learn about this fascinating time in art history.

 How to make a patterned cape